Last update - May 16th 2014

-The median value of Vitamin D is in Cereals, QUAKER, Instant Oatmeal, Banana Bread, dry which in 100g contains 0 IU of Vitamin D. The average amount of Vitamin D in 100g of oatmeal, based on the list below is 0.00 IU of Vitamin D.
+The median value of Vitamin D is found in Cereals, QUAKER, Instant Oatmeal, maple and brown sugar, dry which in 100g contains 0 IU of Vitamin D. The average amount of Vitamin D contained in 100g of oatmeal, based on the list below is 0.00 IU of Vitamin D.

-From the Vitamin D content in oatmeal list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin D. Each oatmeal item can be scaled by different amounts to adjust the amounts of Vitamin D so that it is not just, for example, the values in 100g of Cereals, QUAKER, Instant Oatmeal, raisins, dates and walnuts, dry.
+From the Vitamin D content in oatmeal list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin D. Each oatmeal item can be scaled by different amounts to adjust the amounts of Vitamin D so that it is not just, for example, the values in 100g of Cereals, QUAKER, Instant Oatmeal, Banana Bread, dry.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Vitamin D. Again you can find a full nutrition breakdown for all foods containing vitamin-d which can be scaled for different servings and quantities, from the complete list of foods high in Vitamin D.